“He indeed was foreordained before the foundation of the world, but was manifest in these last times for you.

 He indeed was foreordained

-The verb “foreordained” means “to know in advance,” to know about something prior to some temporal reference point.
+The verb “foreordained” means “to know in advance,” to know something before some temporal reference point.
 God knows about events before they happen.
-Before creation, He already knew about His plan to send Jesus to earth to redeem humanity.
+Before creation, He planned to send Jesus to earth to redeem humanity.

-It is possible to understand “foreordained” in the sense of “chosen beforehand.”
-In this case God chooses or selects the Lord Jesus to come to earth in advance of some other event.
-The event in this case was creation.
+God chose or selected the Lord Jesus to come to earth in advance of some other event.
+The event, in this case, was creation.
 Before Genesis 1:1 (creation), God foreordained Jesus as Redeemer.
 That was before time or space ever existed.
 That was before Adam ever sinned.

 God planned our salvation before the fall of humanity.